 In-home assessments.
 Most carriers conduct in-home assessments for HCBS-receiving enrollees at the start of enrollment and at periodic intervals.
 The in-home assessment confirms the service plan, identifies unmet needs, documents the home environment, and builds the care coordinator's understanding of the enrollee's actual life situation rather than the clinical picture alone.

 Escalation paths.
-When a care coordinator is unresponsive, inaccessible, or making decisions the family disagrees with, the family can escalate to the carrier's care management supervisor, to the carrier's member services line, to the carrier's grievance department, to ODM's MyCare oversight team via the Ohio Medicaid Consumer Hotline at 1-800-324-8680, to the Long-Term Care Ombudsman at 1-800-282-1206 (for HCBS and facility issues), and ultimately to a State Hearing.
+When a care coordinator is unresponsive, inaccessible, or making decisions the family disagrees with, the family can escalate to the carrier's care management supervisor, to the carrier's member services line, to the carrier's grievance department, to ODM's MyCare oversight team via the Ohio Medicaid Consumer Hotline at 1-800-324-8680, to the Ohio Long-Term Care Ombudsman at 1-800-282-1206 (for HCBS and facility issues), and ultimately to a State Hearing.

 Prior authorization and service approval